ADA-GWU/guidedresearchproject-aliasgerovs/README.md

 A brief description of what this project does and who it's for

-`papers/` - this folder containa all the papers that have analyzed.
+`papers/` - this folder containa all the papers that have been analyzed.

 `data/` - any type of data used for the experiments and analysis.